We’re here to help you

 |Guide to Care||Guide to Care is a resource for carers of elderly people.|

 |Carers UK||Offers advice on benefits and services available to carers.|

 |The Care Workers Charity||Supports the basic welfare of current, former, and retired care workers by awarding hardship grants.|

 |SOLLA||SOLLA helps people and their families in finding trusted accredited financial advisers who understand financial needs in later life.
 A well-qualified financial adviser who is also somebody who understands the plans you need to make for your retirement years.|

 Caring for an older loved one can be very stressful, so it’s important to look after your own needs.
 If you’re caring for someone full time, you are entitled to a carer’s assessment from your local social service department, which will help identify what support you might need.
 Our care homes also offer respite care if you’d like some time to yourself.
 If you care for someone for more than 35 hours a week, you may be eligible for the Carer’s Allowance or similar benefit.
-You can find out more about this on the Directgov website.
-Alternately visit our help advice area for more useful information and tips for carers.

 We have a number of helpful articles and guides specifically written to help provide you with information and links to support you at this stressful timeRead more

 Small and frequent activities can be beneficial to someone living with dementia.